MeenalSingh15/python/README.md

    *dict: Dictionary data type (unordered collection of key-value pairs).

 * Set Types:
-   *set: Set data type (unordered collection of unique elements).
+   +set: Set data type (unordered collection of unique elements).
-   *frozenset: Immutable set.
+   +frozenset: Immutable set.

-*Boolean Type:
+#Boolean Type:
-  *bool: Boolean data type (either True or False).
+  +bool: Boolean data type (either True or False).

-*None Type:
+#None Type:
-  *None: Represents the absence of a value or a null value.
+  +None: Represents the absence of a value or a null value.
    These data types give python flexibility to work on so many types of data and manipulate so many types of data.
    You can use type-specific functions and operators i.e functions and operators designed for a specific type of data  to perform operations on these data types.
    Python is dynamically typed, meaning you don't need to explicitly declare the data type of a variable it is inferred at runtime.